djdrysdale/digital-garden/posts/measured-performance-goodharts-law.md

   - "measurement"
 description: "When we try to reduce our efforts down to the bare numbers, we transform our relationship to the work.
 What do we lose in the compression?"
 ---

-#### _When we try to reduce our efforts down to the bare numbers, we transform our relationship to the work.
-What do we lose in the compression?_

 My son’s participating in a (virtual) summer reading club.
 He’s supposed to set a goal to read a certain number of books each week, and track them on a calendar.
 If he’s successful, he’s eligible to win a prize.

 My son’s already a big reader.
 We decided that maybe his goal for the first week should be 14 books.
 On the first day, he read two books.
 So far, so good.